mbtaylor1982/ReSDMAC/Docs/SDMAC.md

 > :memo: **NOTE:** **X** Denotes don’t care.

-> :memo: **NOTE:** The WTC register is read only in the Rev 4 SDMAC and will always return the  value $00000004.
+> :memo: **NOTE:** The WTC register is read only in the Rev 4 SDMAC and bit two will always be 0.
 ### 1.5.3.
 CNTR (Address: ```$08```) — read/write {#CNTR}

 The **CONTROL REGISTER** is an 8 bit register used to set mode and operating parameters of the SDMAC.
 An external reset will set all register bits to a low state.